ro2alive/romansbookmarklets/README.md

   - If your school uses GoGuardian, this makes it so your teacher can't close your tab.
 - Youtube admin Bypass
   - Bypasses the admin blocking on Youtube.
+- Dev Console
+  - When you click the bookmarklet, it should say "Loaded Dev Console!"
+Should work on every web site.
+Best to use it when your using the Blooket cheats in one of my other repositories.